rnkn/portfolio/_posts/2017-11-18-variations.md

 ---

-Abstract film commissioned for [La Trobe University's 50th anniversary][soundvision], presented with 29-piece live orchestral score composed by [Tamil Rogeon] and performed by the Australian Youth Orchestra (13 min 14 sec).
+Abstract film commissioned for [La Trobe University's 50th anniversary][soundvision], with 29-piece live orchestral score, composed by [Tamil Rogeon] and performed by the Australian Youth Orchestra (13 min 14 sec).

 Visuals created entirely from macro footage of Leonard French's [_The Four